 Liability adequacy testing is performed at the level of a portfolio of contracts that are subject to broadly similar risks and are managed together as a single portfolio.
-Any deficiency arising from the test is recognized in the profit and loss statement through the write-down of any related intangible assets and related deferred acquisition costs.
-If an additional liability is required, it is recognized as an unexpired risk liability in the statement of financial position.
+Any deficiency arising from the test is recognised in the profit and loss statement through the write-down of any related intangible assets and related deferred acquisition costs.
+If an additional liability is required, it is recognised as an unexpired risk liability in the Statement of Financial Position.

-(j) Financial Assets
+(j) Financial assets